outdreamer/build-a-cure/docs/tasks/function_to_do.md

 # to do

+  - the optimized network has the interface components necessary to solve any problem, with no extra components

+  - primary variables of brain functionality:
+    - connectivity
+    - position/adjacence
+    - structural integrity
+    - available structures
+    - circuits (closed/open)
+    - sub-systems (optimized for a function)

+    - for some problems, some aspects of the optimized network should be deactivated/inaccessible - give example of how to calculate the structures necessary to solve a problem structure

   - in a market where uncertainty & unexpectedly correct predictions (unlikely predictions) have value, high-value contradictions of assumptions (high price of low-valued stock) are an error type structure

   - stock market (predicting uncertain value) x gaming (low-stakes task completion in a system)